Asphalt Calculator

 How to use these bands

-Use the state group as a starting point, then enter your actual square footage in the calculator.
+Use the state group as a starting point, then enter your actual square footage in the main calculator or tonnage page.

 When you compare bids, keep thickness, prep scope, and cleanup assumptions the same.